SafeHome.org may receive compensation from some providers listed on this page. Learn More

 I clocked SimpliSafe’s response time at 30 seconds flat.
 That’s very similar to ADT’s time, but I appreciated the video verification element of SimpliSafe’s Fast Protect subscription, giving its agents video access during emergencies.
 If they see something like broken glass, smoke, or an intruder making off with your TV, they can relay the important details to authorities en route, who will then be better prepared to handle the situation when they arrive at your home.

 Similar to a lot of DIY systems, SimpliSafe lets you select from prepackaged systems or build your own using a list of components.
-I have more detailed information in my guide to SimpliSafe’s prices.
+I cover all of their equipment options in my guide to SimpliSafe’s prices.

 Here’s SimpliSafe’s wireless indoor camera which pairs nicely with the Fast Protect monitoring plan.